Chicago Hospital for Women and Children

 An affiliated nursing school was established in 1871.

 The hospital building was totally destroyed in the Chicago fire of 1871 and temporary accommodations were set up quickly to deal with the aftermath.
 In 1872 with a $25,000 commitment from the Chicago Relief and Aid Society a permanent building was purchased.
 In 1885 a new building was erected on the site.

+The hospital was home to several profound medical establishments.
+In 1930, Chicago's first Mother's Milk Bureau was established.
+In 1943, the first Cancer Detection Clinic in the Midwest was established.
+In 1946, the first Mental Hygiene Clinic for Working Women was established and in 1951, the first Cardiac Kitchen in the Midwest was established.

-The hospital provided opportunities for women exclusively until 1972 when men joined the staff.
-Due to financial issues it closed in 1988.
+The hospital provided working opportunities for women exclusively until 1972 when men joined the staff.
+Due to financial issues, it closed in 1988.